-2.4.7 Chapter ??: Burst denoising
+Chapter ??: Burst Denoising

 Denoising is one of the most important image enhancement techniques.
 Even though denoising algorithms have been largely developed since years, most of them concentrate on the single image denoising.
-However, with the increase of memory size and data storage speed, today it is possibile for cameras to take a burst of images in a few seconds.
+However, with the increase of memory size and data storage speed, today it is possible for cameras to take a burst of images in a few seconds.
 This opens a new possibility to do image denoising, in particular with dim light.
-Perphas all of us have the frustrated experience to take photos in musem under low light conditions, where the flash of camera and tripod are forbiden.
-In such situation, taking photographs with a handheld camera is problematic.
+Perhaps all of us have the frustrated experience to take photos in museum under low light conditions, where the flash of camera and tripod are forbidden.
+In such situation, taking photographs with a hand-held camera is problematic.
 If the camera is set to a long exposure time, the photograph gets motion blur.
 If it is taken with short exposure, the image is noisy.
-This dilemma can be solved by taking a burst of images, each with short-exposure time, as shown in Fig. 7.
+This dilemma can be solved by taking a burst of images, each with short-exposure time, as shown in Fig. 10.
 But then, as classical in video processing, an accurate registration technique is required to align the images.
 Denote by u(x) the ideal non noisy image color at a pixel x.
 Such an image can be obtained from a still scene by a camera in a fixed position with a long exposure time.
 The observed value for a short exposure time τ is a random Poisson variable with mean $\tau u(x)$ and the standard variation proportional to $\tau u(x)$.
 Thus the SNR increases with the exposure time proportionally to τ .
 The core idea of the burst denoising method is a slight extension of the same law.
-The only assumption is that the various values at a cross-registered pixel obtained by a burst are i.i.d..
+The only assumption is that the various values at a cross-registered pixel obtained by a burst are i.i.d.
 Thus, averaging the registered images amounts to averaging several realizations of these random variables.
 An easy calculation shows that this increases the SNR by a factor proportional to \sqrt{n} where n is the number of shots in the burst.
 (We call SNR of a given pixel the ratio of its temporal standard deviation to its temporal mean).
-Fig. 7 summarizes the possibilities offered by an image burst.
+Fig. 10 summarizes the possibilities offered by an image burst.
 A long exposure image is exposed to motion blur.
 The short exposure image is noisy, but sharp.
 Finally, the image obtained by averaging the images of the burst after registration is both sharp and noiseless.
 In this real example the burst taken in a gallery had 16 images.
 The noise should therefore be divided 4.

 Even though the denoising power of burst denoising is eventually hemmed by the low growth of the square root, dividing the noise by the mentioned factors and getting an artifact free image is in no way a negligible ambition.
 Indeed, even the best state of the art denoising methods can create slightly annoying artifacts.
-If a fine non-periodic texture is present in an image, it is virtually indistinguishable from noise, and actually contains a flat spectrum part which has the same Fourier spectrum as the white noise.
-Such fine textures can be distinguished from noise only if several samples of the same texture are present in other frames and can be accurately registered.
+If a fine non-periodic texture is present in an image, it is